klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 };
 ```

-This component uses a switch statement to render different content based on the game status, similar to using `ngSwitch` in Angular.
-The `PlayAgainButton` uses a custom hook to create a new game.

 ## Step 4: Create a Custom Hook for Game Creation

-Let's create a custom hook to handle game creation and navigation.

 ### Exercise 4:

-Before implementing the hook, consider:
+Before implementing the hook, try to create the `useCreateGame` hook yourself.
+Consider:

+1. How will you handle game creation?
-1. How will you handle navigation after creating a game?
+2. How will you manage navigation after creating a game?
-2. How does this compare to using a service and router in Angular?
+3. How can you make the hook flexible for different use cases?

 Create a new file `src/lib/hooks/use-create-game.ts`: